MinchinWeb/blog.minchin.ca/content/20101011-californian-lighthouse-photo-24-project-365.md

 Further along the Pacific Coast Highway I came across a lighthouse, just before dusk.
-Perhaps it comes from my growing up far from the ocean, but I've always been fascinated with lighthouses and the lighthouse as a symbol in the way they stand as a sential and unmoved, regardless of the storm they brews around them.
+Perhaps it comes from my growing up far from the ocean, but I've always been fascinated with lighthouses and the lighthouse as a symbol in the way they stand as a sentinel and unmoved, regardless of the storm they brews around them.

 <div markdown=1 class="photo-infobox">